Along for the Ride is my debut novel! It’s a sexy romantic comedy I hope will make you laugh and squee.

 Under any other circumstance, Jolene might’ve been thrilled or at least slightly satisfied that an attractive man had asked for her number.
 But he delivered the question so matter-of-factly and without the slightest hint of flirtation that she recited her number like she would while ordering a pizza.
 A few moments later, a message came through her phone.

 “I’ve set up a driving schedule and possible pit stops we’ll take on our trip,” he said.

 Jolene studied the detailed itinerary that outlined how Jason would take the first six-hour driving shift, and they’d swap places after lunch.
 He’d written out the gas stations they’d stop at and the possible restaurants and fast-food chains they might be interested in.
 He even included their operating hours.
 She now remembered how particular he was.
 Firmly pressing her lips together, she battled another rise of annoyance.
 She ultimately lost the internal fight and didn’t thank him for the perfect itinerary or even give an appreciative smile.

 Instead, Jolene looked at him and said, “Wow, you really know how to take the fun out of things, don’t you?”

 - Stay in the loop by signing up for my author newsletter

-- Put Along for the Ride on your Goodreads’s shelf
+- Add Along for the Ride to your Goodreads

 I can’t wait for you all to meet Jolene and Jason <3